brianknight10/mostlyinvisible/content/now.md

 - [_How To Live_](https://sive.rs/h) by Derek Sivers (I received a pre-publication copy)
 - [_Heart of Darkness_](https://www.powells.com/book/heart-of-darkness-the-congo-diary-9780141441672) by Joseph Conrad
-- [_Resilient Management_](https://resilient-management.com)  by Lara Hogan (Re-reading this excellent book)
+- [_Resilient Management_](https://resilient-management.com)  by Lara Hogan (Re-reading this excellent book with a teammate)
 - [_Tudors: The History of England from Henry VIII to Elizabeth I_](https://www.powells.com/book/tudors-9781250054609) by Peter Ackroyd

-I eliminated daily news consumption to reduce noise and improve my mood.
+I have eliminated daily news consumption to reduce noise and improve my mood.
 I read [_The Economist_](https://www.economist.com) weekly.
-I continue to make an exception for baseball news.
+I make an exception for baseball news.

 ## Learning French